zcash/zips/drafts/str4d-overwinter-sighash/draft1.rst

 The new algorithm is based on the Bitcoin transaction digest algorithm defined in BIP 143, [#BIP0143]_ with replay protection inspired by BUIP-HF v1.2. [#BUIP-HF]_

-The new algorithm MUST be used for signatures created over the Overwinter transaction format.
-[#ZIP-overwinter-tx-format]_ Combined with the new consensus rule that v1 and v2 transaction formats will be invalid from the Overwinter upgrade, [#ZIP-overwinter-tx-format]_ this effectively means that all transaction signatures from the Overwinter activation height will use the new algorithm. [#ZIP0000]_
+The new algorithm MUST be used for signatures created over the Overwinter transaction format. [#ZIP0202]_ Combined with the new consensus rule that v1 and v2 transaction formats will be invalid from the Overwinter upgrade, [#ZIP0202]_ this effectively means that all transaction signatures from the Overwinter activation height will use the new algorithm. [#ZIP0000]_

 The BLAKE2b-256 personalization field [#BLAKE2-personalization]_ is set to::

   "ZcashSigHash" || CONSENSUS_BRANCH_ID

-``CONSENSUS_BRANCH_ID`` is the little-endian encoding of ``BRANCH_ID`` for the epoch of the block containing the transaction. [#ZIP-activation-mechanism]_ Domain separation of the signature hash across parallel branches provides replay protection: transactions targeted for one branch will have invalid signatures on other branches.
+``CONSENSUS_BRANCH_ID`` is the little-endian encoding of ``BRANCH_ID`` for the epoch of the block containing the transaction. [#ZIP0200]_ Domain separation of the signature hash across parallel branches provides replay
+protection: transactions targeted for one branch will have invalid signatures on other branches.

 Transaction creators MUST specify the epoch they want their transaction to be mined in.
 Across a network upgrade, this means that if a transaction is not mined before the activation height, it will never be mined.